ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 # LOAD MODULES, INSERT CODE, AND RUN YOUR PROGRAMS HERE
-module load singularity                        # load container dependency module load python/3.9.2                       # load phython 3.9 (default)
+module load apptainer                        # load container dependency

 # DEFINE CODE VARIABLES
-workdir=/project/<project_account>/.../ODM     # EDIT PATH, path to your ODM directory; use `pwd` if the script is in ODM workdir project=PROJECT-1                              # EDIT PROJECT NAME, name of the directory with input JPG imagery tag=$SLURM_JOB_ID                              # EDIT CUSTOM TAG, by default it is a SLURM job ID
+workdir=/project/<project_account>/.../ODM     # EDIT PATH, path to your ODM directory; use `pwd` if the script is in ODM workdir project=PROJECT-1                              # EDIT PROJECT NAME, name of the directory with input JPG imagery ODM=3.3.0

+tag=$SLURM_JOB_ID                              # EDIT CUSTOM TAG, by default it is a SLURM job ID
 #tag=`date +%Y%b%d-%T | tr ':' '.'`            # alternative TAG, use date in format 2022Aug16-16.57.59 to make the name unique
 images_dir=$workdir/IMAGES/$project            # automatically generated path to input images when stored in ~/ODM/IMAGES; otherwise provide absolute path